Skip to main content

 MEDVi requires video consultations (not just asynchronous forms), includes Quest Diagnostics lab work when clinically needed, and offers 24/7 medical staff messaging.
 Their homepage advertises GLP-1 injections from $179/month, while their terms page lists tirzepatide injections at $349 and tirzepatide tablets at $279.
 HSA/FSA advertised as accepted.
 Trustpilot rating of 4.4–4.5 from 11,400+ reviews.

 The FDA issued a warning letter to MEDVi on February 20, 2026 for false or misleading claims about compounded GLP-1 medications on their website.
-If this concerns you, Eden offers a comparable compounded path with flat pricing and no FDA enforcement history.
+If this concerns you, Embody offers another compounded tirzepatide path — with a low first-month price and a needle-free GLP-1 gum option — that you can compare.
 Read our full MEDVi review →

 See MEDVi’s Current Tirzepatide Pricing